noir-lang/noir/docs/docs/how_to/how-to-solidity-verifier.md

 ```

 A new `contract` folder would then be generated in your project directory, containing the Solidity
 file `plonk_vk.sol`.
-It can be deployed on any EVM blockchain acting as a verifier smart contract.
+It can be deployed to any EVM blockchain acting as a verifier smart contract.

 :::info

-It is possible to compile verifier contracts of Noir programs for other smart contract platforms as long as the proving backend supplies an implementation.
+It is possible to generate verifier contracts of Noir programs for other smart contract platforms as long as the proving backend supplies an implementation.

-Barretenberg, the default proving backend for Nargo, supports compilation of verifier contracts in Solidity only for the time being.
+Barretenberg, the default proving backend for Nargo, supports generation of verifier contracts, for the time being these are only in Solidity.
 :::

 ## Step 2 - Compiling